Top 6 Underrated songs from The Neighbourhood

-Most of the songs from The Neighbourhood there has a feel of misunderstanding, or internal trouble, but a range of different types of anxieties that are explained within the songs.
-This one has singer explain about giving up on the friend that has addiction issues.
+In most of the songs from The Neighbourhood, there has a feeling of misunderstanding or internal trouble, but a range of different types of anxieties are explained within the songs.
+This one has the singer explain about giving up on a friend that has addiction issues.
 To watch this person fall from his own choices.
 Comparing these lyrical wires to what drug use is like, being rewired to only have the mindset for addictive uses.
-This one sort feels like a sketchy version of Shock The Monkey by Peter Gabriel.
+This one sort of feels like a sketchy version of Shock The Monkey by Peter Gabriel.

 5. Female Robbery (From: I Love You.)

 Hearing the opening, it holds up to the title.
 Hearing the screams, sounding like a crime, or witnessing this crime that has happened.

 It’s a very sketchy song that leaves much interpretation for what horrendous crime has happened.

 It’s a song that talks about going to dive into the dark side of criminal activity and vowing to have this criminal partner.

 It almost feels as if this woman is running away with this criminal that she wanted.
 To protect him from law enforcement, to continue this life of crime.

 But it almost feels like it’s all in her head with a conspiracy with the way most of the song is explained from the unhinged psyche.
 Especially with the lyric, "I bet they planned it all out, like the shows, went everywhere I go".
 Or she's paranoid that something will happen to her felon.

 There are a lot of possibilities as to what exactly Female Robbery is.